Smatek1001/AI_DnD/Characters/PCs/Vaelin Shadowleaf.md

 * Talia "Whisper" is like an older sister.
 * Finch is like a little sister.
 * Greta Stoneheart is maternal figure.
+* Elyndra is Vaelin's mentor within The Society.

 ### Flaws:
 * An obsession with arcane secrets leads to reckless risks.